containers/nri-plugins/docs/resource-policy/policy/balloons.md

     - `numa`: ...in the same numa node(s) as the balloon.
     - `core`: ...allowed to use idle CPU threads in the same cores with the balloon.
+  - `hideHyperthreads`: "soft" disable hyperthreads.
+If `true`, only one hyperthread from every physical CPU core in the balloon is allowed to be used by containers in the balloon.
+Hidden hyperthreads are not available to any container in the system either.
+If containers in the balloon are allowed to share idle CPUs (see `shareIdleCPUsInSame`), hyperthreads of idle CPUs, too, are hidden from the containers.
+If containers in another balloon share the same idle CPUs, those containers are allowed to use both hyperthreads of the idle CPUs if `hideHyperthreads` is `false` for the other balloon.
+The default is `false`: containers are allowed to use all hyperthreads of balloon's CPUs and shared idle CPUs.
   - `preferSpreadOnPhysicalCores` overrides the policy level option with the same name in the scope of this balloon type.
   - `preferCloseToDevices` prefers creating new balloons close to